COVID-19: Info For Applicants

 Q: Have there been any confirmed cases of COVID-19 on the UC Campus?

-As of dismissal for Spring Break on March 13, there had been no confirmed cases on Campus.
-For the most current information, please see our Coronavirus Precautionary Information page, which will include updates on Utica College's response to this situation.
+For the most current information, please see our Coronavirus Response Information page, which will include updates on Utica College's response to this situation as well as a link to the UC COVID-19 Dashboard.

 Q: When will I receive my Form I-20?